 - Persistence, Matriculation, and Retention

-The WDLL Student Success Team is comprised of Student Success Specialist, Career Counselors, and Retention Counselors.
+The WDLL Student Success Team is comprised of Student Success Specialist and Career Counselors.
 Each area is supervised by the Director that reports directly to the Dean of Workforce Development and Lifelong Learning.

 Congress Heights – SE